-Gross Bleu lavender smells wonderful and is great for soaps and sachets, but it doesn't hold its buds very well and so isn't the best for dried bunches.
-Sweet lavender blooms all year and has long beautiful stems, but has a more medicinal smell so I don't use it for sachets or soaps.
-French Fields is great for culinary uses and smaller bundles, but is a much smaller plant and more picky about its growing conditions.
-Spanish lavender has a milder smell and really cool bloom with its little bunny ears, but it's more difficult to use for bundles, sachets, or soaps.
+Grosso lavender smells wonderful and is great for soaps and sachets, and although its buds stay on the stem pretty well, it is a duller purple and it also isn’t good for culinary uses.
+Gros Bleu is a vibrant, almost navy colored purple and makes good oil, but it sheds pretty easily so it isn’t great for dried bouquets.
+Royal Velvet is a vibrant purple and is great for culinary uses and bouquets, but is a smaller plant and the oil is too sweet for body products.
+Spanish lavender has a milder smell and really cool bloom, but it’s not good for bunches or to use for bundles, sachets, or soaps.
 Each of these lavenders is beautiful and useful in its own way, and fulfills all of my needs as a lavender grower.
 I love them all and appreciate their unique contributions to my little farm -- it would be a little less interesting and a little less beautiful without any one of them.

 So it is with the many colors, backgrounds, gifts, contributions, perspectives, preferences, and experiences of people.
-We would be much less interesting and a lot less strong without the many varieties of people in our communities who each contribute in their own unique ways.
+We would be much less interesting and a lot less strong without the many different people in our communities, who each contribute in their own unique ways.

 As might be expected, there were many questions throughout the trip, many of them barely hiding a complaint.
 “Why in the world do we have to pay for water at a restaurant?”
 “Why is there a bathroom attendant at the public restroom that we have to pay?”
 “Why do people stare at us?” (as they yelled excitedly to each other across the room).
 With each question or complaint, they got the same response from me: “Isn’t this great?
 We get to see things from a different perspective!”
 Then we would have a quick discussion about why that difference might exist and how that difference might be a good way of approaching things.
 For example, paying for water leads to less waste, a bathroom attendant ensures that the bathrooms are safe and clean, etc. Though I got a few eye rolls for my enthusiasm, it was worth it when all of these more trivial lessons led up to a much more serious lesson—the consequences of intolerance—which came on our last day in Germany, when we visited the concentration camp at Dachau.